Punctoplasty in Huddersfield

 Catherine AstlesI would like to extend my heartfelt thanks to Mr Jeeva, my surgeon and all the doctors and staff at the centre.
 The care I received from start to finish was exceptional.
 I felt at ease and was reassured throughout the procedure, feeling safe the entire time.
 I cannot thank you enough and will definitely be recommending your services to family and friends.

-The punctum is the small opening at the inner corner of each eyelid margin through which tears enter the lacrimal drainage system.
-When this opening becomes narrowed (a condition called punctal stenosis), tears cannot drain at the normal rate and spill onto the cheek, causing persistent watery eyes (epiphora).
-This can blur vision temporarily, cause skin irritation, and affect daily activities and quality of life.
+The punctum is the small opening at the inner corner of your eyelid where tears enter the drainage system.
+When this opening becomes too narrow, a condition called punctal stenosis occurs, where tears cannot drain efficiently and instead overflow.

 Punctoplasty at a Glance